johnsblevins/AzureLandingZones/Templates/entlz/_archive/es-template/README.md

 ### Deviations from Original Solution for Microsoft Azure Government Deployment

-In order to deploy the solution on Microsoft Azure Government the following Templates parameters must be configured as specified below:
+In order to deploy the solution on Microsoft Azure Government the following templates parameters must be configured as specified below:

 #### Asc Configuration